polyfy/polylith/readme.md

   readme.md       # documentation
 ```

-This directory structure helps us work with, and reason about the code and the higher level structure.
+The directory makes it easier to find things and helps us reason about the system at a higher level.
 Each top directory is responsible for its own part of a Polylith system.
 A `base` exposes a public API.
 A `component` is responsible for a specific domain
 or part of the system.